zenithchen/zenithchen.github.io/index.md

 [A Fire Response Situational Awareness API, Philadelphia](/content/Fire_Response_Situational_Awareness_API.html)

-#### Skills used: R, Logistic Regression, Random Forest
+#### Skills used: R, Logistic Regression, Random Forest, API

 The project is intended to present the methodology of an analysis of property fire risk in Philadelphia and an API tool that aims to improve the fire department’s situational awareness.
 This new API tool can provide real-time information and assessment for all parcels in the city.
+We also built an web application using the API.
+[Click here to check out the app!](/cpln692_final/index.html)

 <img src="images/fire_api.png?raw=true"/>